 What Does it Mean to Repurpose Your Presentation?

 Repurposing means to give a new destination to the content you already created.
 The core idea behind this action is to reach a new audience, mostly people who didn’t participate in your presentation either for lack of awareness of the event, timezone differences, agenda difficulties, or just because they prefer different mediums to consume information.
 Presenters basically extract the content that gave life to the presentation slides and tailor that amount of information to the new medium in which they will be distributed.
-This sometimes implies creating new auxiliary content, such as images, audio files, infographics, videos, etc., to deliver the information through the new channel.
+This sometimes implies creating new auxiliary content, such as images, audio files, infographics, long and short videos, etc., to deliver the information through the new channel.

 In Which Mediums Can a Presentation Be Repurposed?